BikeSpeera/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
 Pandas documentation,
-Numpy documentation
+Numpy documentation,
-Python documentation
+Python documentation,
-Atlassian documentation on Git
+Atlassian documentation on Git,
-Data Carpentry for Biologists
+Data Carpentry for Biologists ,
-SW Carpentry GitHub
+SW Carpentry GitHub,
+A Practiacl Introduction to Python Programming, by Brian Heinold A Whirlwind Tour of Python, by Jake VanderPlas IPython, by Jake VanderPlas